Cyngua/Cyngua/README.md

 **About Me**

-I am a Master’s student in Health Informatics at Yale University, with a strong focus on data science, clinical NLP, and machine learning.
+I am a Master’s student in Health Informatics at Yale University, with a strong focus on data science, NLP, and machine learning.
 I enjoy building real-world analytics solutions across, *but not limited to*, healthcare domains.

 ---